Steve Jurgensen

 Steve Jurgensen (born October 27, 1961) is an American professional golfer.

 Early life and amateur career

 Jurgensen was born in San Jose, California.
 He played NCAA Division I golf at the University of Houston.

 Professional career

 In 1985, Jurgensen turned professional.
 He played on the Nike Tour in the mid-1990s, accruing ten top 10 finishes including a win at the 1993 Nike Tri-Cities Open.

 Jurgensen played on the PGA Tour in 1996, 1997, 1998, and 1999.
 He had four top 10 finishes, with a top finish of T-4 at the 1997 Deposit Guaranty Golf Classic.
 After turning 50, Jurgensen has played in three events on the PGA Tour Champions.
-Jurgensen's professional career (ongoing) has included 22 tournament wins across all tours.
+Jurgensen's professional career (ongoing) has included 22 tournament wins across all tours, the majority based out of the Southern Texas section of the PGA of America.